History of the Depot Museum

 Although preparing the depot for a museum was a formidable task, with the encouragement of donations by several civic organizations and individuals, and financial support from the village and the township, Society members and other volunteers met the challenge.

-The Grand Opening of the museum took place on June 2lst 1987, and dedication ceremonies were conducted July 23, 1987.
+The Grand Opening of the museum took place on June 21st 1987, and dedication ceremonies were conducted on July 23, 1987.

 The Depot Museum is open to the public during the summer months.